calmm-js/partial.lenses/README.md

 expectation of an optic, then the input is treated as being `undefined`, which is the equivalent of non-existent: reading through the optic gives `undefined` and writing through the optic replaces the focus with the written value.
-This makes the optics in this library partial.
+This makes the optics in this library partial and allows specific partial optics, such as the simple [`L.prop`](#L-prop) lens, to be used in a wider range of situations than corresponding total optics.

 Making all optics partial has a number of consequences.
 For one thing, it can potentially hide bugs: an incorrectly specified optic treats the input as